mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 in the gopromanager.py file.

-Next, edit shotmanager.py and add the connection to the Arduino in the start routine:
+Next, edit shotmanager.py and add the 3 lines below for the connection to the Arduino in the start routine:

-logger.log("[shotmanager]: try to open Arduino PyMata") self.arduinoBoard = PyMata("/dev/ttyACM0", verbose=True)
+logger.log("[shotmanager]: try to open Arduino PyMata")

+self.arduinoBoard = PyMata("/dev/ttyACM0", verbose=True)

 logger.log("[shotmanager]: Arduino PyMata OPENED - OK")

 2.3.
 Setup your Gopro: